By BRITTANY PETERSON, PATTY NIEBERG and COLLEEN SLEVIN

 “I never thought a brush fire could cause this kind of destruction,” Owens said.
 “I want to stay here.
 No matter where you live, there are always going to be natural disasters.”

-The two towns are filled with middle- and upper-middle-class subdivisions with shopping centers, parks and schools.
+Superior and Louisville are filled with middle- and upper-middle-class subdivisions with shopping centers, parks and schools.
 The area is between Denver and Boulder, home to the University of Colorado.

 Scientists say climate change is making weather more extreme and wildfires more frequent and destructive.